Once heralded as the ultimate health food in the ’70s, cottage cheese soon went the way of quiche, deviled eggs, and granola.

 Since cottage cheese has such a mild flavor, you can use it in virtually any recipe that calls for dairy without worrying about affecting the taste.
 (Watch your back, Greek yogurt!)

-Check out these other fun cottage cheese recipe ideas:
+Check out these other fun cottage cheese recipes: